kitoware/LibraryManagement/README.md

 ## Functional Programming

-### Java Streams
+### Java Streams and Lambda Functions
-- Java Streams are used in `Library.java` to filter available books.
+- Java Streams and Lambda Functions are used in `Library.java` to filter available books.
 - **Location:** `Library.java`.

 ---